TestSavant/ingest_and_query/README.md

 langchain.text_splitter.RecursiveCharacterTextSplitter: This class from the langchain package represents a text splitter that splits text into chunks in a recursive manner.

-# ingest.py
-This script is primarily used for loading documents from a specified directory, splitting the documents into chunks, creating embeddings for the chunks using a HuggingFace model, and storing the embeddings in a Pinecone vector database.
-The script takes two command-line arguments: the source directory for the documents and the device type for the HuggingFace model.

-# wrapper.py
-This script is primarily used for creating a question-answering system.
-It uses a HuggingFace model to create embeddings for documents, and these embeddings are stored in a Pinecone vector database.
-The script also uses an OpenAI language model to generate answers to user queries.
-The user can input their queries in the console, and the script will print the corresponding answers.
-The script takes a command-line argument for the device type for the HuggingFace model.
-The user queries are also logged in a file named "user_input.log".